TrueDeck/truedeck-quorido/packages/contracts-solidity/README.md

 ```bash
 npm run coverage
 ```

-It will generate the HTML report and open it in the default browser.
-You can use any other istanbul reporter too. (text, json, etc.).

 ## Sol-profiler

-Keep your local ganache blockchain running and run below command:

 ```bash
 npm run profile
 ```

+Both coverage and profile commands will generate the HTML report and open it in the default browser.
+You can use any other istanbul reporter too. (text, json, etc.).

 ## Licence